Walking Tracks in Lamington National Park

 Experience the true essence of the Gondwana Rainforests of Australia World Heritage Area on this long-distance track.

-Delve into the heartland of this ancient landscape on this full-day hike connecting the Green Mountains and Binna Burra sections of the park.
-Boasting stunning scenery and spectacular views, the Border Track is the backbone of the Lamington walking track system, with most walks radiating from it.
-It’s also a part of the longer Gold Coast Hinterland Great Walk.
+Explore the heartland of this ancient landscape with a full-day hike connecting the Green Mountains and Binna Burra sections of the park.
+The Border Track serves as the backbone of the Lamington walking track system, with most walks branching from it.
+It also forms part of the longer Gold Coast Hinterland Great Walk.

-Hike through warm and cool subtropical and temperate rainforests, into lush gullies and valleys, over crystal mountain streams, past stunning waterfalls, and along prominent ridge lines.
+Hike through warm and cool subtropical and temperate rainforests, lush gullies, valleys, crystal-clear streams, stunning waterfalls, and prominent ridge lines.

-On a clear day, lookouts provide spectacular views of the Limpinwood Valley, ‘Wollumbin’ (Mount Warning) and the Tweed Range.
-During winter months, walkers are likely to hear the loud ringing call of the Albert’s lyrebird(external link).
+On clear days, enjoy spectacular views of the Limpinwood Valley, ‘Wollumbin’ (Mount Warning), and the Tweed Range.
+During winter, you may hear the loud ringing call of the Albert’s lyrebird.

-There is a short (600m return), steep side track that leads to two lookouts—Beereenbano and Merino—with views over the Tweed and Limpinwood valleys.
-The track passes through areas of forest damaged during a severe storm in 1983.
+A short, steep side track (600m return) leads to two lookouts—Beereenbano and Merino.
+These points offer impressive views over the Tweed and Limpinwood valleys.
+The track also passes through areas of forest damaged by a severe storm in 1983.

-This park is part of the Gondwana Rainforests of Australia World Heritage Area, famed for its ongoing geological processes, evolutionary history, and diversity (especially of rare, threatened and endemic species).
+This park is part of the Gondwana Rainforests of Australia World Heritage Area.
+It’s renowned for its ongoing geological processes, evolutionary history, and rich biodiversity, including many rare, threatened, and endemic species.

-Book our one way transfer from Binna Burra Lodge to the Green Mountains section of Lamington National Park (O’Reillys).
-Transfers will leave from 8am, you will then walk the 21.4km track back to Binna Burra at your own pace (self-guided).
+Book a one-way transfer from Binna Burra Lodge to the Green Mountains section of Lamington National Park (O’Reilly’s).
+Transfers leave from 8am, allowing you to walk the 21.4km track back to Binna Burra at your own pace.